Liquid crystal phases

 A crystal that flows?

-After over 120 years of research in liquid crystals, a large number of liquid crystal phases have been discovered.
-Liquid crystal phases have a range of different structures, but all have one thing in common: they flow in a similar way to viscous liquids, but show the physical behavior of crystals.
-Their appearance depends on various criteria, including molecular structure and temperature, as well as their concentration and the solvent.
+Since the discovery of liquid crystalline phase in 1888, a large number of different liquid crystal phases has been discovered.
+Although different liquid crystals strongly vary in chemical structure they all have one thing in common: they flow in a similar way to viscous liquids but show anisotropic physical properties of crystals.
+Their appearance depends on various criteria such as the molecular structure, the temperature as well as their concentration and the solvent.

 As the temperature rises, the order of a system decreases.
 The temperature at which a liquid crystal phase is converted to the isotropic liquid is called the clearing point.
 A substance may form one or more liquid crystal phases if the structural conditions allow this.
 However, the appearance of liquid crystal phases is not necessarily a consequence of the molecular structure.